Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 ### Testing
 #### Website Testing
-*Each navigation link works as intended, including the logout\
+-Each navigation link works as intended, including the logout\
 *The navigation collapses as intended on mobile devices.\
 *Only loged in users are able to view the excersises, diet and blog content.\
 *Authenticated user are able to delete and edit their own comments on each blog.\